nolink/Ravencoin/contrib/README.md

 ### [Qos](/contrib/qos) ###

 A Linux bash script that will set up traffic control (tc) to limit the outgoing bandwidth for connections to the Raven network.
-This means one can have an always-on ravend instance running, and another local ravend/raven-qt instance which connects to this node and receives blocks from it.
+This means one can have an always-on carrotd instance running, and another local carrotd/carrot-qt instance which connects to this node and receives blocks from it.

 ### [Seeds](/contrib/seeds) ###
 Utility to generate the pnSeed[] array that is compiled into the client.